Arthemyst/book_store/README.md

 ```

-Create a .env file in project root directory.
+Create a .env file in src directory.
 The file format can be understood from the example below:
 ```sh
 DEBUG=True
 SECRET_KEY=your-secret-key # generate your own secret key